-To change your account password (used to login to mySNC, Gmail, Knightline) or to set it for the first time, visit the following web page and follow the prompts:
+To change your account password (used to log into mySNC, Gmail, Knightline, etc.) or to set it for the first time, you can follow these instructions:

 All passwords must meet the following requirements: